Learn how to make the most of your native plantings at home.

 All of these landscape plugs are sourced from wholesale native plant nurseries in New Jersey or eastern Pennsylvania.
 They are “ecotypes” suitable for our area.

-The wholesale native plant nurseries for our Spring 2021 sale are New Moon Nursery in Woodstock, NJ and Kind Earth Growers in Ottsville, PA.
+The primary wholesale native plant nurseries for our Spring 2022 sale are New Moon Nursery in Woodstock, NJ and North Creek Nurseries in Landenberg, PA .
+One species is sourced from Kind Earth Growers in Ottsville, Pa.
 We are grateful for their commitment to local ecotype native plants.